layer-3/clearsync/docs/YIP/YIP-0011-clearing-state-machine.md

 10. Do we need `InitiatorFundingTimeout` on `Initiator` side and `ResponderFundingTimeout` on `Responder` side?

-11. For now we have internal transition from `Challenging` to `Challenged` state.
-But maybe we should add the third state `ChallengeRegistered` that will come from the blockchain and will indicate that challenge was registered on the blockchain.
-It will be more clear and we will have more control over the challenge process (from both Self-issued and Peer-issued challenges)

-12. Responder should withdraw from channel in case of Challenge.
+11. Responder should withdraw from channel in case of Challenge.
 But there is no suitable state for it.
     In theory we could do that inside reactor, but it feels like a hack.
 Maybe we should add `Withdraw` state
     + what about auto defunding?

-13. What to do with Challenge during Settlement or what to do with Settlement during Challenge?
+12. What to do with Challenge during Settlement or what to do with Settlement during Challenge?

 ## Consequences